mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/clusters/attach-cluster/attach-eks-cluster/index.md

 1. Select the **Submit** button.

 <p class="message--note"><strong>NOTE: </strong>If a cluster has limited resources to deploy all the federated platform services, it will fail to stay attached in the Kommander UI.
-If this happens, please check if there are any pods that are not getting the resources required.</p>
+If this happens, check if there are any pods that are not getting the resources required.</p>

 ## Related information